Parts within [x] are done.

 9. Creating .osk files

-All what user will need to do, is just opening the file.
+All that the user will need to do is open the file with osu!.

 Creating .osk file with WinRAR